Yamaha FJR1300: History

 The dash was revised to include three user-customizable informational pages.

 In addition to new controls for D-Mode and cruise control, several hand controls were changed.

 Mechanically, the engine was given plated-on (rather than pressed in) cylinder linings for better heat dissipation.
 The ECU is new and now employs Yamaha Chip Controlled Throttle (YCCT) system, which is a ride-by-wire system.
 The implementation on the FJR1300 includes 'D-Mode', which incorporates two driving modes, 'sport' and 'touring', the primary difference being smoothness of throttle response.
 In addition to that, the new ECU incorporates as standard has an integrated Traction Control System (TCS) which can be disabled and cruise control.
 Cruise control is limited to 80 mph in 2013 (raised in 2014 to 100 mph).

 In 2014 the FJR1300 split off into two models: the FJR1300A and the FJR1300ES.
 The FJR1300ES adds inverted forks and electronically adjustable suspension over the FJR1300A.
 Both models include an update in which the cruise control programming was changed to raise the maximum set-speed from 83MPH to 100MPH.

 The suspension on the ES model can be adjusted via a menu system built into the gauge cluster.
 The front forks have adjustable damping, with three main settings (Soft, Standard, Hard) and seven adjustments within each level for fine-tuning.
 The rear shock has electronically adjustable preload, with four settings.
 While the damping can be adjusted on the fly, the preload can only be changed while stopped.

 In December 2015 Yamaha revised the FJR for 2016 giving the machine a 6-speed transmission (both in standard and auto-shift versions), slipper/assist clutch, LED headlights and taillights, and a revised instrument cluster data layout.
 On the auto-shift and Electronically adjustable suspension versions progressive LED cornering lights were added as well.

 Current sub-models outside the U.S. and Canada are the A (standard), AE (with electronic suspension and cornering LEDs), and AS (which has the features of the AE and also includes the YCC-S system replacing the gear shift actuator and clutch).

-The bike was discontinued for Europe in 2022 and then also for the rest of the world one year later.
-As of November 2025, new FJR1300AE is still on sell in Australia.
+The bike was discontinued for Europe in 2020.
+As of November 2025, new FJR1300 is still being sold in Asia, North America and Australia.